How to Stay Focused During Your Quiet Time with God

 - Then I write down my thanks, forgiveness, and today’s requests.

 - After the journal page is complete, I begin my prayer time with God.
-I pray through each of the sections, even the brain dump section because God cares about all the details of our lives.
+I pray through each section, even the brain dump section, because God cares about all the details of our lives.

 This journal page really has increased my focus and has made my quiet time with God so much more meaningful.
 It’s so nice to sit down with a plan to guide me through my quiet time.